Five Tips for Branding Your Culture

-It’s important that the visual representation of your brand tells the story of who you are, what you do, and why you matter.
+The visual representation of your brand must tell the story of who you are, what you do, and why you matter.
 Designers are responsible for your brand’s look and feel.
-Designing your brand identity, brand personality, brand images and brand elements should be executed in accordance to your strategy.
-When you understand your brand — its mission, its vision, its values, its reason for being — and bring it to life with design, your audience will see a more authentic reflection of your true self.
+Designing your brand identity, brand personality, brand images, and brand elements should be executed by your strategy.
+When you understand your brand — its mission, vision, values, and reason for being — and bring it to life with design, your audience will see a more authentic reflection of your true self.

 3. Hire employees who embody your brand.

 Put the right people in place based on shared vision, purpose, values and beliefs, not just skill set.
 Your employees are your company’s backbone—your brand’s human manifestation.
 Our client Greyston Bakery in Yonkers, NY is a pioneer in social enterprise working to impact the world positively.
 The bakery trains and provides jobs for hard-to-employ individuals in the community to lift them out of poverty, regardless of education, work history or past social barriers, such as incarceration, homelessness or drug use.
 Greyston’s open-door hiring practice is a roadmap to assist individuals and families in visualizing and realizing paths to self-sufficiency.
 Their spiritually rooted philosophy fuels community development and a commitment to human growth and potential.